KTheXIII/embedded_system/C/Bitwise.md

 ### Shift Left

-Logical Shift Left have the property of multiplying the number by 2 when we shift the number by 1 to the left.
+Bitwise Shift Left have the property of multiplying the number by 2 when we shift the number by 1 to the left.
 We use this `<<` symbol to specify that we want to shift the data.

 Syntax: